Psalms For Life

 that’s how far he’s removed our sins from us.

-so YHWH is merciful
+so YHWH has compassion

-toward those who revere him.
+on those who revere him.

 14 For he knows full well what we’re made of—